kycdao/kycdao.github.io/For developers/SDKs.md

 kycDAO offers two SDKs for integrating your site with our service.

-- A [Typescript SDK](/SDKs/typescript-sdk) which allows a site to fully customize their UI/UX by making the calls to the kycDAO service from their own UI components.
+- A [JS/TS SDK](/for-developers/sdks/typescript-sdk) which allows a site to fully customize their UI/UX by making the calls to the kycDAO service from their own UI components.
-- An [Embedded SDK](/SDKs/embedded-sdk) which is a quick way to integrate the kycDAO service by embedding the kycDAO UX flow in a popup window.
+- A [UI SDK](/for-developers/sdks/ui-sdk) which is a quick way to integrate the kycDAO service by embedding the kycDAO UX flow in a popup window.